Courela23/vpn-config/README.md

 </p>
 <p>
-Once the connection is completed, refresh the dashboard interface to confirm an established connection, open up a web browser and go to "whatismyipaddress.com" and you'll see that the public ip address of the VM now displays region in which the VPN server is located in.
+After establishing the connection, you can confirm it by refreshing the dashboard interface.
+Next, open a web browser and visit "whatismyipaddress.com."
+Here, you will observe that the public IP address of the virtual machine (VM) now reflects the geographical region where the VPN server is situated.
 </p>

-In Conclusion: Simply creating a virtual machine similarly acts like a VPN by displaying an IP address where the VM's server is located when choosing the region.
-The main difference is that a VPN will provide content in the region's language and relevant information exclusive to the region.
-To verify this simply open up any popular website in a browser and review the display of the language and information on the webpage and compare it to the language and content when viewing that same webpage on your actual PC.
+In summary, creating a virtual machine emulates certain aspects of a VPN by showing an IP address corresponding to the VM's server location when selecting the region.
+However, a VPN offers additional benefits, such as serving content in the region's language and providing region-specific information.
+To validate this, simply visit a popular website in your browser and compare the language and content displayed on the webpage with what you see when accessing the same webpage on your physical PC.
-.
 </p>
 <br />